-Keen to get the inside line on fibre broadband schemes?
+Keen to get the inside line on fibre broadband?
 Read on and we'll tell you everything you need to get you up to speed.

 Broadband Delivery UK's (BDUK) fibre broadband rollout is set to ensure that 95% of UK homes can get a superfast 24Mbps connection by 2017.
 If that includes you, you're one of the lucky ones.

-Their only options are to sign up for an ostensibly costly satellite broadband service.
-Or go through the rigmarole of organising local people to support a community broadband scheme.
+For consumers living in rural areas not covered by broadband, your only options are to sign up for an ostensibly costly satellite broadband service or go through the rigmarole of organising local people to support a community broadband scheme.

 Rural Broadband Partnership